QuickMythril/qortal-mcp-server/README.md

   optional endpoints (e.g., block signers, minting info) are listed in `DESIGN.md`.

+  Planned: optional public-node fallback/NodePool (opt-in; defaults to local-only).
+See `DESIGN.md` for policy and configuration notes.

 The first implementation milestone focuses only on `get_node_status` and `get_account_overview`, then expands from there.